WASdev/sample.microservicebuilder.helm.elk/sample_elk_task.md

 -----------

 1. Ensure that the Kubernetes secrets exist.
-Run the following **kubectl** command and find the _mb-truststore_, _mb-truststore_, _mb-keystore_ and _mb-keystore-password_ Kubernetes secrets in the list:
+Run the following **kubectl** command and find the _mb-truststore_, _mb-truststore-password_, _mb-keystore_ and _mb-keystore-password_ Kubernetes secrets in the list:

      ``kubectl get secrets``
 2. Ensure that the configuration map exists.
 Run the following **kubectl** command and find the configuration map value of  _liberty-config_ in the list: